MckinstryJ/Tello/README.md

 - Follow owner or specified object when told to

 ### Object Dectection
-The initial model will be YOLOv3 provided by [Jason Brownlee](https://machinelearningmastery.com/how-to-perform-object-detection-with-yolov3-in-keras/).
+The initial model will be the pre built / pre optimized YOLOv5 model provided by [Ultralytics](https://github.com/ultralytics/yolov5).
 Eventually I'll go back to this model to support my specific use case.

 You can see the results of this model with various images under the directory "./results".